berihun/Streamexamples/README.md

 # Streamexamples
-this example show how we use java in functional programming
+This project contains more example on how we use java in functional programming approach.